Do Roaches Cause Asthma?

 Treatment Options for Cockroach Allergies and Asthma Attacks

 Medications are the primary treatment options for cockroach allergies and asthma attacks.
-Doctors may prescribe medicine to alleviate symptoms, including antihistamines, decongestants, and corticosteroids.
-These medications can help reduce inflammation in the airways, decrease mucus production, and relieve itchiness.
+Doctors may prescribe medicine to alleviate symptoms, including antihistamines, decongestants, corticosteroids, nasal corticosteroids, and eye drops.
+These medications can help reduce inflammation in the airways, decrease mucus production, relieve itchiness, and manage allergy-related eye symptoms.

 Antihistamines work by blocking histamine receptors that cause allergic reactions.
 They can help relieve sneezing, runny nose, itching, and hives caused by cockroach allergens.
 Some over-the-counter antihistamines include loratadine (Claritin), cetirizine (Zyrtec), and fexofenadine (Allegra).
 However, it is best to consult with a doctor before taking any medication.